NeoUCF/MinotaurProblems/README.md

 ## Problem 1:
 ### Correctness, Efficiency, and Evaluation:
 In `MinotaurParty.java`, the guest(s) can confirm with certainty they all entered by assigning a counter guest to count empty plates and to request a new cupcake.
-The other guest will eat the cupcake if it's their first time and will leave a cupcake if they've already eaten.
+The other guests will eat the cupcake if it's their first time and will leave a cupcake if they've already eaten.
+Once the counter guest counts n - 1 empty plates (n being the total number of guests known at the beginning), that means everyone had their turn at eating the cupcake, which means everyone entered the labyrinth.

 For n guests, the expected runtime is O(n^2) since the exit condition is dependant on the counter guest counting n guest, the expected probability of the counter guest finding an empty plate is 1/n.
 This means after n passes through the labyrinth, the average/expected amount the counter will find empty plates is 1.
 So to find n guests, the counter must go through an average of n passes through maze for each guest.
 This means n * n, so the runtime is indeed O(n^2).